New Conservative Greek Parliament Sworn In After Election - UrduPoint

 New Conservative Greek Parliament Sworn In After Election

-Greece's parliament was sworn in Wednesday after July 7 elections that saw a broad conservative victory end over four years of leftist rule
+Greece's new parliament was sworn in Wednesday after July 7 elections, led by a conservative government that has vowed to cut taxes, boost domestic security and tighten borders against migration

-Athens, (UrduPoint / Pakistan Point News - APP - 17th Jul, 2019 ) :Greece's parliament was sworn in Wednesday after July 7 elections that saw a broad conservative victory end over four years of leftist rule.
+Athens, (UrduPoint / Pakistan Point News - APP - 17th Jul, 2019 ) :Greece's new parliament was sworn in Wednesday after July 7 elections, led by a conservative government that has vowed to cut taxes, boost domestic security and tighten borders against migration.

 The six-party parliament will officially begin its functions after electing a speaker on Thursday.